Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Prerequisites: Bell inequalities in higher dimensions and Sequential measurement scheme

 \subsection{CGLMP inequality}

 Let Alice and Bob be two observers allowed to perform two $d$ outcome measurements.
-If $A_1$ and $A_2$ are measurement settings of Alice while $B_1$ and $B_2$ are of Bob, the CGLMP inequality reads as \cite{cglmp'02}
+If $A_1$ and $A_2$ are measurement settings of Alice while $B_1$ and $B_2$ are of Bob, which can take values from $ [0, d-1]$, i.e., $A_{1(2)}, B_{1(2)} = 0,1, \ldots, d-1$.
+The CGLMP inequality reads as \cite{cglmp'02}

 where

 The probabilities of the outcomes of Alice's measurement, $A_a$ and Bob's measurement, $B_b$, ($a,b = 1, 2$) in $f(k)$ differ by $k$ mod $d$ and can be written as